Menu

 • Piper L-4J Grasshopper

 Modified from the Piper J-3 Cub, the L-4 was a light observation and liaison aircraft adapted for military use during World War II.
-Its primary role was airborne artillery, which required the L-4 to fly over battlefields, observe, spot enemy artillery and troop positions and radio the information to Allied Ground Forces who then directed artillery or air strikes on the enemy.
+Its primary role was coordinating long-range artillery fire for Allied forces.
+This activity required the L-4 to fly over battlefields, observe, spot enemy artillery and troop positions, and radio the information to Allied ground forces who then directed artillery or air strikes on the enemy.
 These aircraft served in all theaters of World War II, as well as in both the Korean and Vietnam Wars.

 Piper L-4J Grasshopper Blueprint